HEAL/heal-metadata-schemas/variable-level-metadata-schema/docs/md-rendered-schemas/jsonschema-jsontemplate-data-dictionary.md

 _version 0.2.0_

-This schema defines the variable level metadata for one data dictionary for a given study.Note a given study can have multiple data dictionaries
+This schema defines the variable level metadata for one data dictionary for a given study.Note a given study can have multiple data dictionaries.

 ## `title` _(string,required)_